Brew using boiling water and leave to infuse for 5 to 10 minutes

 We use the Hibiscus Sabdariffa plant in the making of this Tea.
 However, they are, in fact, several hundreds of species of this plant.
 Nevertheless, this particular species has had the most scientific studies to back its consumption for health reasons.
 According to research, it can lower blood pressure, thus improving cardiovascular health.
 This is the most famous Hibiscus Benefit; however, there are many more waiting to be discovered.

 Hibiscus Tea Facts

-- Did you know that there is archaeological evidence to suggest that the ancient Egyptians drank Hibiscus Tea?
+- Archaeological evidence to suggest that the ancient Egyptians drank Hibiscus Tea?

-- Did you know that Hindus use hibiscus as an offering to the Goddess Kali?
+- Hindus use hibiscus as an offering to the Goddess Kali?

-- Did you know that seeing a hibiscus flower behind the right ear of a Hawaiian woman signifies that she is single?
-And that a hibiscus flower behind the left ear signifies that she already has a partner?
+- Seeing a hibiscus flower behind the right ear of a Hawaiian woman signifies that she is single?
+And that a Hibiscus flower behind the left ear signifies that she already has a partner?